PatrickTangwen/protein_classify_model/context_doc/code_base.md

 ## Evaluation and Reporting

+### Accuracy Definitions

+The system now provides two distinct accuracy measures to ensure clarity about what is being evaluated:

+1. **Accuracy (Original Test Set)**: Conventional accuracy calculated only on the original test proteins (excluding negative controls).
+This represents the traditional classification accuracy where we evaluate how well the model predicts the correct class for proteins that naturally belong to the classes we're testing.

+2. **Accuracy (incl.
+Negative Controls)**: Binary classification accuracy calculated as (TP + TN) / Total Instances, where total instances include both original test proteins and negative controls for a given class's binary classification context.
+This measures the model's ability to distinguish a specific class from other classes in a one-vs-rest scenario.

 ### 1. Training Visualization
 - **Loss Curves**: Training and validation loss over epochs.
 - **Accuracy Curves**: Training and validation accuracy over epochs.